 - CDOs, CMOs and other asset backed securities

-We also have gained significant expertise in defending allegations involving alleged undisclosed conflicts of interest among the various departments within a financial company (e.g., research, investment banking, etc.).
-We also regularly handle the more typical customer disputes, including claims involving unsuitability, churning, unauthorized trading, and “selling away,” among others.
+We also have significant expertise in defending allegations involving alleged undisclosed conflicts of interest among the various departments within a financial company (e.g., research, investment banking, etc.), and we regularly handle the more typical customer disputes, including claims involving unsuitability, churning, unauthorized trading, and “selling away,” among others.

 Complex Securities Litigation

-Removal and dismissal under SLUSA of multiple nationwide class actions, one of which was appealed, fully briefed, and affirmed by the Eleventh Circuit.
+- Removal and dismissal under SLUSA of multiple nationwide class actions, one of which was appealed, fully briefed, and affirmed by the Eleventh Circuit.

-After a 6-week non-jury trial, achieved dismissal in one of the few securities class actions ever tried in federal court in Tennessee.
+- After a six-week non-jury trial, dismissal in one of the few securities class actions ever tried in federal court in Tennessee.

-Removal of three lawsuits filed against a major securities firm in Mississippi State Court on behalf of plaintiffs and “similarly situated persons“ (Mississippi does not have a class action rule comparable to FRCP 23), which were subsequently transferred to an MDL proceeding and ultimately dismissed under SLUSA.
+- Removal of three lawsuits filed against a major securities firm in Mississippi State Court on behalf of plaintiffs and “similarly situated persons,” which were subsequently transferred to an MDL proceeding and ultimately dismissed under SLUSA.

 Regulatory Investigations and Proceedings

-Our attorneys offer substantial experience in defending individuals and firms in regulatory investigations and proceedings.
-The firm has had significant experience with the Securities and Exchange Commission, FINRA, the Alabama Securities Commission, and other state regulators.
-We value our good working relationships with the Alabama Attorney General and with the Director and General Counsel of the Alabama Securities Commission, and the Enforcement Staff of the SEC in various regions.
+Our attorneys offer substantial experience and routinely defend individuals and firms in regulatory investigations and proceedings by the Securities and Exchange Commission (SEC), FINRA, the Alabama Securities Commission, and other state regulators.
+We value our good working relationships with the Alabama Attorney General, the Director and General Counsel of the Alabama Securities Commission, and the Enforcement Staff of the SEC in various regions.